kernelkit/infix/doc/discovery.md

 linux-pc:#
 ```

+> [!TIP]
+> The `-L` option ignores local responses from the PC.

-The PC could connect then connect to Infix, e.g., using SSH.
+This address can then be used to connect to the device, e.g., using SSH.
+Notice the syntax `username@address%interface`:

 ```
 linux-pc:# ssh admin@fe80::ff:fec0:ffed%tap0